-Parents can become more “in sync” with baby, giving them the tools to understand the child’s unique rhythms and help with their verbal, and non-verbal communication.
+Parents can become more “in sync” with a baby, giving them the tools to understand the child’s unique rhythms and help with their verbal, and non-verbal communication.

-Understanding a baby’s cues, can increase a parent’s confidence to meet baby’s needs and follow their intuition.
+Understanding a baby’s cues can increase a parent’s confidence to meet baby’s needs and follow their intuition.

-And, when the parent asks the baby’s permission prior to giving massage, this can help the family to establish lifelong respect for one another.
+And, when the parent asks the baby’s permission prior to giving a massage, this can help the family to establish lifelong respect for one another.

-Infant massage also creates a special time for siblings to take part in a bonding activity with baby, too!
+Infant massage also creates a special time for siblings to take part in a bonding activity with a baby, too!

 4. What’s the single-most interesting or surprising thing you’ve seen or learned while working with babies and kids?

-I don’t know that I would say this surprises me, but definitely it can be surprising to some parents.
+I don’t know that I would say this surprises me, but definitely, it can be surprising to some parents.

-Many parents believe massage should be used to calm down a baby, or to help them stop crying.
+Many parents believe massage should be used to calm down a baby or to help them stop crying.

 The very best time for a parent to massage their baby is when they are happy, calm and give permission to receive massage and nurturing touch.